 The night sky over the savannah sparkled with a dense carpet of stars.
-Across them, a small, black shadow darted furiously, and seemed to trace a blazing path of startling constellations.
+Across them, a small, black shadow darted furiously, and traced a blazing path of startling constellations.

 It was a little owl, under moonlight the color of a late savannah dusk.
 Seen from below against the backdrop of stars it was blackest black, a hurtling blot of deep, deep nothingness.

 It seemed to ricochet against the stars, it darted so frantically, and with each sudden turn there was a flash of light.